Former PM David Cameron backs assisted dying bill - ExBulletin

 Former Prime Minister Lord David Cameron has backed moves to legalize assisted dying for terminally ill adults.

-In an opinion piece in The Times, Lord Cameron said that although he had opposed moves to legalize assisted dying in the past, he believed the current proposal “was not intended to end to life, but to shorten it.
+In an article in The Times, Lord Cameron said that although he had opposed moves to legalize assisted dying in the past, he believed the current proposal was “it's not about ending life, it's about shortening death“.

 Previously his main concern was that “vulnerable people could be forced to hasten their own deaths”, but he said he believed the current proposal contained “sufficient safeguards” to prevent this.

-Lord Cameron becomes first former PM to back bill according to Gordon BrownBaroness Theresa May, Boris Johnson and Liz Truss all pushed MPs to reject it this week.
+Lord Cameron becomes first former PM to back bill according to Gordon BrownBaroness Theresa May, Boris Johnson and Liz Truss have all spoken out against it.

 Brown, a long-time critic of assisted dying, told BBC Radio 4's Sunday show: “A law on assisted dying, however well intentioned, would change the attitude of society towards the elderly, seriously ill and disabled, even if only subliminally, and I also worry that people are caring.
 The professions would lose something irreplaceable: their position exclusively as caregivers.”